OliverLew/pulsar-pipeline/README.md

 It accepts three positional arguments: center coordinates `ra`, `dec` and search radius `radius` for pulsar sources, and an optional argument `-j` to specify number of threads for parallel calculation.

-**Note** that by default the pipeline will use all threads available.
+**Parallel execution:** Note that by default the pipeline will use all threads available.

 The commands below are equivalent to what happens under the hood step by step: